 Avoid Using Stock Photos

 It is against eBay policy to use stock photos without the express written permission of the owner.
 In other words, if you are selling a pair of Birkenstock sandals, using a photo from Google Images or Zappos is not permitted.
 Manufacturers are unlikely to give any eBay seller the use of their images unless the seller has an exclusive selling agreement or the item is in a drop ship catalog.
-Furthermore, stock photos do not show the actual condition of the item each individual seller is offering, especially for used items.
-Always take your own photos so that the buyer sees exactly what he is getting.
-Read the eBay Images and Text Policy here.
+Furthermore, stock photos do not show the actual condition of the item being offered, especially for used items.
+Always take your own photos so that the buyer sees exactly what they are getting.
+Familiarize yourself with the eBay Images and Text Policy so that you are doing everything correctly.

 Take Photos in Natural Daylight